Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 Dart is a rich object oriented language that allows developers to create sophiticated client-side experience in all existing browsers.
-The Dart language runs natively in some browsers, and can be compiled into JavaScript to support older browsers.
+The Dart language runs natively in some browsers, and can be compiled into JavaScript to support older ones.

 The managemnt UI is written in Dart.
-All of the Dart code is included in the Visual Studio solution, but Visual Studio doesn't know how to compile Dart code.
-If you want to use the management UI, you need to download the [Dart SDK](https://www.dartlang.org/downloads/windows.html) and use the (Pub tool)[https://www.dartlang.org/tools/pub/] to pull the dependant packages, and compile the Dart code into JavaScript.
+All of the Dart code is included in the Visual Studio solution, but Visual Studio doesn't know how to compileit.
+If you want to use the management UI, you need to download the [Dart SDK](https://www.dartlang.org/downloads/windows.html) and use the [Pub tool](https://www.dartlang.org/tools/pub/) to pull the dependant packages, and compile the Dart code into JavaScript.

-Once the Dart SDK is installed, open a command window and change the working directory to the `ui` folder in the solution (where the `pubspec.yaml` file is), then run this Dart SDK commands:
+Install the Dart SDK then open a command window and change the working directory to the `ui` folder in the solution (where the `pubspec.yaml` file is) and run these Dart SDK commands:

     pub get
 	pub build